UKCloud/documentation/articles/other/other-faq-g12.md

 ### What's new in the UKCloud for OpenShift service?

 With a slight change in name to UKCloud for Managed OpenShift, this service now offers customers on OCPv4 or higher the option for hourly pricing alongside the traditional monthly pricing.

+Since the G-Cloud 12 launch, the product has been renamed to UKCloud for Red Hat OpenShift.

 ### What's new in the CloudSOC service?